jonhilgart22/Galvanize-NLP/week_3/3_1_spelling_correction/pairs_3_1.md

-Chau and Tracy
+Yun and Joseph
-Victor and Camille
+Pranava and Jaime

-Chip and Daniel
+Chau and Christiaan
-Bahman and Justin
+Tracy and Daniel

-Srinivasa and Pranava
+Justin and Dasha
-Jonathan and Jon
+Chip and Bahman

-Anthony and Jaime
+Jon and Carles
-Christiaan and Yun
+Vijeth and Jonathan

-Joseph and Aubrey
+Srinivasa and Victor
-Luke and Mike
+Luke and Prashil

-Jeremy and Carles
+Mike and Jeremy
-Prashil and Viviane
+Aubrey and Anthony
-Vijeth and Dasha
+ with Camille